 - Are Enjoy Life products made in a facility that also processes nuts?:

-- Yes – at the time of this post, every product made and produced at Enjoy Life is made in a dedicated nut free facility.
+- No – at the time of this post, every product made and produced at Enjoy Life is made in a dedicated nut free facility.
 They also run rapid tests randomly on raw ingredients and finished products to ensure they are allergy-safe.

 - Where can I buy Enjoy Life products?: